 Geeta Dayal has written extensively for the past decade on music, culture, and technology.
 She has contributed hundreds of articles and reviews to major publications, including Slate, Wired, Frieze, Cabinet, Bookforum, The New York Times, The Wire, The Village Voice, and many more.
 Her first book, Another Green World, on the musician Brian Eno, was published by Continuum in 2009.
 She is a recent recipient of a major grant from Creative Capital/The Andy Warhol Foundation in the Arts Writers Program.
-Her essays appear in several anthologies on music, including The New Grove Dictionary of Music (Oxford, 2014), Loops (Faber & Faber, 2009), The Resistible Demise of Michael Jackson (Zer0, 2009), The Pitchfork 500 (Simon & Schuster, 2008) and Marooned (Da Capo, 2007).
+Her essays appear in several anthologies, including Mass Effect (MIT Press, forthcoming), The New Grove Dictionary of Music (Oxford, 2014), Loops (Faber, 2009), The Resistible Demise of Michael Jackson (Zer0, 2009), The Pitchfork 500 (Simon & Schuster, 2008) and Marooned (Da Capo, 2007).
 She has taught courses at several universities, including UC Berkeley, Fordham University, and SUNY.
 She holds two undergraduate degrees from M.I.T.
 (2001) and a master’s degree from Columbia (2003).

 She has lived, at various points, in New York City, San Francisco, Berlin, and Boston.
 She currently lives in San Francisco.
 To get in contact, click here.